Dudeiebot/leetcode/medium/tome.md

 - initalizing our dp table
 - loop over each coin, and updating the dp table with returning the result

+### Max Product

+- The maxProduct function is designed to solve the "Maximum Product Subarray" problem, which asks for the largest product that can be obtained from a contiguous subarray in a given list of integers nums.
+- Starting from the second element (i = 1), iterate over the nums array.
+- At each step we check the tempmax, maxsofar and minsofar
+- We iterate through the array while maintaining the maximum and minimum products up to the current position.
+This helps account for negative numbers, which can flip the effect of products

 ### Word Break

 - Given a string s and a dictionary of strings wordDict, return true if s can be segmented into a space-separated sequence of one or more dictionary words.